How do you turn authentication into a tool to boost conversion and increase mobile engagement?

 Persuading potential customers to become customers is difficult and expensive.
 Signicat’s Battle to Onboard report shows that 68% of consumers abandoned the application process of a financial service product – meaning that financial service providers lost an estimated €5.7Bn (!) during the onboarding process.
 The onboarding process will always need a lot of detailed information from customers, and the use of mobile has made this worse.
 Even the biggest mobile screen doesn’t make switching between apps, copying and pasting easy.

 Step 2: Boost engagement with simple access

 Customer engagement only happens if it is friction free.
 Consumers will engage with an app to check for updates, a delivery status, or to search for new products or services – but only if security doesn’t get in the way.
-In physical stores, an average engagement of about once a month was considered pretty good.
-The leading online companies do much better, achieving engagement levels of once a week.
-On mobile you can achieve much higher average engagement frequencies across your customer base—as often as daily.
+Transforming a customer into an engaged customer just by offering frictionless mobile authentication sounds easy, but why is it so important and how to do it?

-As with onboarding, and as with engagement, customer action requires authentication that won’t stand in the way of the transaction.
-If consumers are onboarded and are engaging but this isn’t resulting in action (and therefore revenue) it’s important to understand why that is.
-The solution lies in a powerful user experience that is uninhibited by authentication at the point of action.
+Profitable customer actions require mobile authentication that won’t stand in the way of the transaction.
+If consumers are onboarded and are engaging, but this isn’t resulting in action (and therefore revenue), it’s essential to understand why that is.
+The solution lies in a powerful user experience uninhibited by authentication at the point of action.

-We are thinking beyond authentication as a gatekeeper.
-We look at how authentication can drive engagement as well as protect customers and businesses.
+Secure mobile authentication is so much more than just a gatekeeper.
+It can drive engagement as well as protect customers and businesses.

 Today’s reality is that even if a business lives in a customer’s pocket as a mobile app, this does not always mean the battle for the customer is won.
 Apps often sit on a device unused and unloved—so to drive engagement and transactions, authentication must be as much a friendly customer service representative as it is security.